How do I earn a micro-credential through NKU?

 Who can earn micro-credentials from NKU?

 Yes.
-Simply apply for admission into the graduate non-degree micro-credential program, register for the course(s) required and earn the required grades.
+Simply apply for admission into the non-degree micro-credential program, register for the course(s) required and earn the required grades.

 If I don’t have a bachelor’s degree, can I earn micro-credentials from NKU?